hrevert/HtProfileImage/README.md

 * Add `"hrevert/ht-profile-image": "2.0.*",` to your composer.json and run `php composer.phar update`
 * Enable this module as `HtProfileImage` and `HtImgModule` in `config/application.config.php`
 * Copy file located in `config/htprofileimage.global.php` to `./config/autoload/htprofileimage.global.php` and change the values as you wish
+* Import the SQL schema located in `./vendor/hrevert/ht-profile-image//data/schema.sql` if you use want to use different default images for different genders.

 Note: Also, checkout the options of `HtImgModule`.